santiagosayshey/DigiBrain/Content/AI Prompt.md

 I would like your assistance in writing concise, modular notes on the topic of [NOTES] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 I have provided additional context on the desired notes below.
-Please use this information as a guide for what you should write:
+Please use this information as a guide for what you should write.
+You need to follow this structure e

 [ADDITIONAL CONTEXT]